jimfinnis/Bobalong/README.md

 Bobalong
 =======

-This repository contains all the code that is and will be on the autonomous sailing boat Bob A Long.
+This repository contains all the code that is and will be on the autonomous sailing boat Robert A Long.